Killarney Provincial Park: Johnny Lake to George Lake (12 days / 94 km)

 Map: Killarney Provincial Park: Backcountry Hiking and Canoe Route Map (Paper Map) and Killarney Provincial Park (Digital Map)

-Campsite Reservation: Campsites must be booked in advance with the Ontario Parks Reservation System.
+Campsite Reservation: Specific campsites must be booked in advance with the Ontario Parks Reservation System.
 As there are limited sites and a lot of demand (especially on weekends), it’s recommended to book early.
 You can find the specific campsite numbers on this website.

 Camping Permits: You need to pick up permits ahead of your trip.
 This can either be done at George Lake or Bell Lake, however, I’d recommend Bell Lake as it’s much closer to your put-in on Johnny Lake.